 Mindfulness exercises can add value to everything you do.
-The practice activates RI, the highest intelligence residing in your prefrontal regions.
+The practice activates RB, the rational brain, residing in your prefrontal regions.
 It focuses your attention on becoming self aware.

 Your mind becomes quieter.
 Mindfulness exercises also focus single-mindedly on improving your daily routines.
 By focusing on this inherently rewarding objective, your mind becomes more focused and energetic.
 You begin to live actively “in the now.”

 The clamor of these lower animal brains normally tend to capture control and trouble your mind.
 Such responses have become irrelevant in the modern world.
 The responses of an animal to a tiger in the vicinity are unsuitable for meeting a career threat.
 We don't need to respond this way.
-Luckily, we have the option to utilize RI, the recent human level intelligence in the prefrontal regions.
+Luckily, we have the option to utilize RB, the recent human level intelligence, in the prefrontal regions.
 It is an immensely wise and rational evaluation system.
-I found that mindfulness exercises are simple routines, which enabled RI to take increasing charge of my life.
+Mindfulness exercises are simple routines, which enable RB to take increasing charge of your life.

 Nature times the induction of energy, timing it precisely to be sufficient to achieve desired objectives.
 Schultz recorded the timed release of dopamine by these neurons.
 He noted that the release increases, if the reward is greater than what is expected.
 It continues only for the predicted time period, when a reward can be expected.
 The release reduces at the end of this period.
 The releases stop if the rewards have become a matter of routine.
 Your mind works better in expectation of a reward.
 It improves if the reward is more than expected.
 It becomes dull if you are just following a routine every day.